 Continuation of study of nursing concepts, theories, and skills intended to assist the student in developing a framework for nursing practice by integrating content that transcends the boundaries of clinical specialities.
 Offered Winter Quarter.
-School of Nursing

 404. Perspectives of Professional Nursing Practice II (4).
 Pr., Enrollment in RN Mobility Program, NUR 304.